V3ntus/deploy-react-to-ghpages/README.md

 This Action will automate the process of building and depolying react app to gh-pages.

+## Notice:
+This fork introduces the `--force` flag.
+Do not use unless you know what you're doing

 ## Action
 Add this action inside your Repository's Actions